Deathrattle Hunter Deck List Guide (Rastakhan's Rumble March 2019)

 4. Deathrattle Hunter Mulligan

 Prince Keleseth is the best cards to have in your opening hand in all of Hearthstone, but not in Deathrattle Hunter!
 Though you should still keep Prince Keleseth, the card with the highest win rate in the deck when kept is Devilsaur Egg, as it enables a number of devastating plays on turns 3-5 with Play Dead and Terrorscale Stalker.
 As such, always keep Devilsaur Egg in your mulligans and keep either a Terrorscale Stalker or a Play Dead (potentially both) if you already have a Devilsaur Egg.

 Tracking and Houndmaster Shaw are fine cards to keep against non-aggressive decks.
 Tracking can be used to dig for a Devilsaur Egg or a Deathrattle enabler, while Houndmaster Shaw will frequently demand an immediate answer from your opponent or will threaten to take over the game on his own.
-Against decks such as Even Warlock which are likely to run Mountain Giants, Hunter's Mark is an excellent keep.
+Against decks such as Even Warlock which are likely to run Mountain Giants, Spider Bomb is an excellent keep.

 Against aggressive decks, mulligan away all of your slower cards for Flanking Strike, Spider Bomb, and Candleshot.
 Deathrattle Hunter leans heavily on these cards to control the board in the early game, and can get run over by aggressive minions without them.

 Against decks that look to stall things out and play to the late game, keep as many "power" cards as you can find.
 Against control decks, keep Deathstalker Rexxar, Kathrena Winterwisp, Carnivorous Cube, and as many Play Deads and Terrorscale Stalkers as you can find.